compulim/react-dictate-button/README.md

 - Requires [`react@>=16.8.0`](https://npmjs.com/package/react)
 - Modifying props while recognition started will no longer abort recognition, props will be updated in next recognition
+- `SpeechGrammarList` is only constructed when `grammar` props present

 # Demo